 It doesn’t matter where the sugar in your diet originated from, it’s all inherently the same (chemically speaking).
-Whether sugar has been derived and concentrated from a whole food (white sugar, table sugar, brown sugar, agave, rice malt syrup, etc), is naturally occurring (pure maple syrup, honey, etc), has been added to a food (cakes, lollies, biscuits, chocolate, muesli bars, cereals, some yoghurt, desserts, etc) or naturally occurs in food (fruits, vegetables, legumes, grains, nuts and seeds), once it has gone through digestion and enters your blood stream it’s all essentially the same chemical structure and processed the same via metabolism.
+It does not matter whether sugar has been derived and concentrated from a whole food, is naturally occurring or been added to food.
+Once it has gone through digestion and enters your blood stream it’s all essentially the same chemical structure and processed the same via metabolism.

-So whether the sugar comes from a capsicum, an orange or a cupcake – the sugars that end up floating around your blood stream are essentially the same type (glucose, fructose or galactose).
+So whether the sugar comes from a capsicum, an orange or a cupcake – the sugars that end up floating around your blood stream are essentially the same type.
+For example, glucose, fructose or galactose.
 They enter metabolism, are broken down to release energy, and this energy is used by the body to grow, repair and move.

 You may cut out as much sugar as possible, but if you don’t eat enough vegetables (for example), your risk of poor long term health is high.
 If you’re iron deficient, how do you expect to function properly day to day?
 Cutting out sugar can’t help you with that.
 If you’re constipated from a lack of fibre, how do you expect to have long term gut health?
 Cutting out sugar means nothing in the context of a poorly balanced diet.

 So, when thinking about a capsicum, an orange and a cupcake, there are a few things to consider when rating their healthiness.
 It’s not just about the sugar.
 It’s the package that the sugar arrives in.

 Ask these questions about a food:

 - Is this food offering my body vitamins, minerals and fibre?